A Latent Shrinkage Position Model for Binary and Count Network Data: The latent shrinkage position model

 The expected squared distance between nodes $i$ and $j$ in the latent space is the geometric sum of (\ref{eq:dist}) across all dimensions $\ell = 1, \ldots, p < \infty$, i.e.

 Figure \ref{fig:DistAcrossDim} shows the behaviour of $ \mathbb{E}[(\mathbf{z}_{i}-\mathbf{z}_{j})^2 \mid \omega_{1}, \ldots , \omega_{p}] $ under different truncation levels while varying the hyperparameter $a_2$.
 As $a_2$ increases, the expected squared distance contribution from the higher dimensions gets increasingly small and encourages a smaller number of effective dimensions, which is notable at $a_2 > 6$, showing very small distance contributions from higher latent dimensions.
+The positive limit as $a_2 \rightarrow \infty$, alluded to in Figure \ref{fig:DistAcrossDim}, is due to the contribution of the expected squared distance from the first dimension.